 COMMEMORATIVE TRIBUTE TO CYNTHIA WOODS MITCHELL

-The Commemorative Tribute to Cynthia Woods Mitchell was given to Mrs. Mitchell by her husband, George P. Mitchell, and was installed at The Pavilion's North Entrance on Mother's Day in 2001.
+The Commemorative Tribute to Cynthia Woods Mitchell by Jay Hester was given to Mrs. Mitchell by her husband, George P. Mitchell, and was installed at The Pavilion's North Entrance on Mother's Day in 2001.
 The multi-figure sculpture portrays Cynthia Mitchell (The Pavilion's namesake), as she reads a book to three children.
 The piece is meant to display her love for children and the arts.

 COMMEMORATIVE TRIBUTE TO GEORGE P. MITCHELL

 Smokedance is one of the more unique art features at The Pavilion.
 It's actually a series of six pieces that are located in and around the venue.
-This bronze sculpture series was installed in 1989 prior to The Pavilion opening and was commissioned by Mrs. Mitchell herself.
+This bronze sculpture series by Dale Garman was installed in 1989 prior to The Pavilion opening and was commissioned by Mrs. Mitchell herself.
 Dedication of the "Cynthia Woods Mitchell Smokedance Garden" was held prior to a Houston Symphony concert on April 29, 2010, during a special concert to celebrate her life (Cynthia Woods Mitchell passed away in December 2009).
 The dedication also included a butterfly release in Cynthia's honor.

 SAINT ARNOLD MURAL